Cyber-Dioxide/Phone_number_generator/README.md

 # Phone_number_generator
 Generate phone numbers of any country for creating whatsapp groups to improve productivity, generate leads, and grab customers.
-This tool generates 100% valid phone numbers
+This tool generates 100% valid phone numbers.
+If you want to add more functions like to check whether the number have WhatsApp or not, dm me on instagram @coding_memz

 # Screenshots
 ![Screenshot (58)](https://user-images.githubusercontent.com/93708296/233450573-7059994b-e826-4908-bfd8-d57470275d85.png)